 Fruit of the Mystery: Love of Neighbor

 During those days Mary set out and traveled to the hill country in haste to a town of Judah, where she entered the house of Zechariah and greeted Elizabeth.
-When Elizabeth heard Mary's greeting, the infant leaped in her womb, and Elizabeth, filled with the holy Spirit, cried out in a loud voice and said, "Most blessed are you among women, and blessed is the fruit of your womb."
+When Elizabeth heard Mary's greeting, the infant leaped in her womb, and Elizabeth, filled with the holy Spirit, cried out in a loud voice and said, "Blessed art thou among women, and blessed is the fruit of your womb."
 Luke 1:39-42

 Carrying Christ within her, Mary travels in haste to serve her elderly cousin Elizabeth, who is six months pregnant with John the Baptist.
 The infant John leaps at the presence of the Lord.
-Elizabeth is filled with the Holy Spirit; her words — "Most blessed are you among women" — become the second scriptural half of the Hail Mary.
+Elizabeth is filled with the Holy Spirit; her words — "Blessed art thou among women" — become the second scriptural half of the Hail Mary.
 Mary's response is the Magnificat.
-The fruit is love of neighbour: she who has received the greatest gift sets out immediately to serve.
+The fruit is love of neighbor: she who has received the greatest gift sets out immediately to serve.

 Sacred site: Church of the Visitation, Ein Karem — built over the traditional home of Elizabeth and Zechariah, 8 km west of Jerusalem.
 Completed 1955 by architect Antonio Barluzzi.